chuongmep/bim42.github.io/_posts/2017-02-11-modeling-a-neighborhood-with-flux-site-extractor-gis-data-and-revit.md

   </p>
 </div>

 This process still has a few issues.
-The buildings aren&#8217;t adjusted at the toposurface and aligning them with the toposurface created with the Flux Site Extractor involve some manipulations.
+The buildings aren't adjusted at the toposurface and aligning them with the toposurface created with the Flux Site Extractor involve some manipulations.
 I still have some work to do on this process to streamline it, and get a more accurate representation of an existing site.

 <div id="attachment_1138" style="max-width: 1010px" class="wp-caption aligncenter">
   <a href="http://bim42.com/wp-content/uploads/2017/02/06-Site-intégration.png"><img class="size-full wp-image-1138" src="http://bim42.com/wp-content/uploads/2017/02/06-Site-intégration.png" alt="" width="1000" height="601" srcset="https://bim42.com/wp-content/uploads/2017/02/06-Site-intégration.png 1000w, https://bim42.com/wp-content/uploads/2017/02/06-Site-intégration-300x180.png 300w, https://bim42.com/wp-content/uploads/2017/02/06-Site-intégration-768x462.png 768w, https://bim42.com/wp-content/uploads/2017/02/06-Site-intégration-500x300.png 500w" sizes="(max-width: 1000px) 100vw, 1000px" /></a>